bartak-v/gja/1_SERVLETS_JSP/jsp_examples/README.md

-# gja

-A Java examples project for GJA class at BUT FIT.

 ### Javadoc Documentation

-Automatically generated Javadoc documentation can be found in the `doc/` folder, either in the root of this repo or in each project subfolder.
+Automatically generated Javadoc documentation can be found in the `doc/` folder in each project subfolder.
 Open the `index.html` in each documentation to see the Javadoc.

 ### Prerequisites

  The project was developed in [Apache Netbeans 16](https://netbeans.apache.org/download/index.html) with [Eclipse Temurin JDK 17](https://adoptium.net/temurin/releases/?version=17) and [Eclipse GlassFish 7](https://projects.eclipse.org/projects/ee4j.GlassFish/releases/7.0.0) (`Jakarta EE 10 API`).
-Other prerequisite is that the user is somehow familiar with deploying Java Web Applications onto the server.
+Other prerequisite is that the user is somehow familiar with using Netbeans and deploying Java Web Applications onto the server.
 If not, user can read the provided documentation.

+### Precompiled .war files

+- For people, that just want to try the project, but don't want to build it themselves, they can download compiled `.war/.jar` files from the project's github <https://github.com/bartak-v/gja>.
+The `.war` file for each project is in the subfolder of the project.

 ### Installation and run